 Frequently Asked Questions

-Not necessarily.
-Only a limited portion of rental housing is covered and prices for rentals beyond controlled rentals would increase.
+No. Only a limited portion of rental housing is covered and prices for initial rents are unlimited.
 The very first renter seeking a new rental, after the initiative, will face climbing prices as vacant rentals can be priced to a new, higher market rate.
 The City of Santa Cruz passed temporary rent control in February and yet, as we write, with rent control a three bedroom house on Craigslist is renting for $5,200.
 No rents decreased.

 · In Berkeley, with rent control, median rental prices increased from $350 in 1990, to $1150 median rent.
 Prices tripled even with rent control.

-How Will This Affect the Availability of Housing in Santa Cruz?
+How Will This Affect the Availability of Rental Housing in Santa Cruz?

 · In rent controlled Santa Monica, 25% of rental units were withdrawn.